How long does it take to give a horse a massage?

 How often does my horse need to have massage therapy?

-Many horses do well with once per month.
-Race horses, and others that are highly competitive in full training, may benefit from more massages.
+Many horses do well with once a month.
+Horses that are highly competitive and in training, may benefit from more massages.
 While horses will benefit from a single treatment, the effects of massage will diminish over a period of time.
 Frequency of massage depends on your horse’s issues, health, and activity level.

 What exactly does a massage therapist do to my horse?
 What is massage therapy?